jshook/testclient/README.md

 ### Example Command Lines

-__create the schema for activity WriteTelemetryAsync__
+__create the schema for the write-telemetry activity__

     java -jar cqltestclient.jar --host=10.10.10.10 --activity=write-telemetry --createschema

-In the example above, cqltestclient looks for a class named WriteTelemetryAsync in the com.metawiring.load.activities package.
-It then calls the createSchema() method on it and exits.
+In the example above, cqltestclient looks for an activity definition in activities/write-telemetry.yaml, and then in the classpath under the same resource path.
+It then calls the createSchema(), using the ddl contained in that file.

 __insert 1000000 records using 100 threads and 1000 pending async__